 Both are trying to lessen your support load by giving customers more information, but each goes about it in a different way.

-So before we jump into some WordPress FAQ plugins, let’s actually draw a line between what FAQ plugins and knowledge base plugins do.
+So before you jump into choosing a WordPress FAQ plugin, let’s actually draw a line between what FAQ plugins and knowledge base plugins do.

 Here are some factors that typically make your FAQ content unique from your knowledge base: